Zeldovich pancakes in observational data are cold: Method

 At last we maximize the pancake signal to background ratio by adjusting the number of slices.
 We find that the optimal number of slices is typically 3 to 6.\\

 This method is only able to find pancakes when their orientation is approximately face on, as our method has difficulties when the pancake is seen edge on.
-While seeing the pancake edge on will make it appear more dense on the sky, it would also mean the pancake spans several Mpc in the line of sight direction.
-In this case the Hubble flow will disperse the pancake in the (R,v$_{\rm los}$) plane, making it appear diffuse and, as such, difficult for our method to detect.
+While seeing the pancake edge on will make it appear slightly more dense on the sky (but not sufficiently dense to pick out as a spatial overdensity), it would also mean the pancake spans several Mpc in the line of sight direction.
+In this case, the Hubble flow will disperse the pancake in in the line of sight direction in projected phase-space (R,v$_{\rm los}$), making it appear as diffuse straight inclined lines.
+These lines are not much more dense than the background, and, as such, are difficult for our method to detect.
+We estimate that our method is sensitive to an edge-on/face-on tilt of up to approximately $\pm 45$ degrees away from face-on.

-Another limitation of our method is, that it is most sensitive to pancakes with an inclination relative to our line of sight in the range $\pm$ 20 and 70 degrees.
+Another limitation of our method is, that it is most sensitive to pancakes with an inclination relative to our line of sight (the angle $\alpha$ in Figure \ref{fig:projection}) in the range $\alpha = \pm$ 20 to 70 degrees.
 Pancakes outside of this interval will either be lost in the noise around v$_{\rm los} = 0$ in (R,v$_{\rm los}$) for small angles, or have little extent along the radius axis for large angles.\\

 Our definition of a pancake is a structure that is collapsing (or has collapsed) in only one dimension.
 It is therefore in some degree of equilibrium in this dimension, but not in the other two dimensions, which are still in early stages of equilibration.
 As such, it is a two-dimensional structure that is relatively cold compared to groups and filaments.
 The structures we find are on scale 10 Mpc and are somewhat bulky structures with moderate axis ratios (see section \ref{sec:Numdist}).
 Visually on the sky they consist of solitary galaxies, interspersed with a few groups of galaxies.